 (2) shall not be permitted to accept or enroll any student that receives aid under title IV of this Act in the institution’s teacher preparation program.
 3

-In the event that a sponsoring organization’s approval is ultimately revoked, DESE will work with the sponsoring organization on closure procedures that, to the extent possible, hold candidates harmless.
+In the event that a sponsoring organization or program’s approval is ultimately revoked, DESE will work with the sponsoring organization on closure procedures that, to the extent possible, hold candidates harmless.
 In previous situations, where concerns about the quality of preparation were minimal or the quantity of affected candidates small, DESE has afforded providers the opportunity to “teach out” the remaining cohort of candidates.
 Teach-out plans rarely extend beyond one year from the date of expiration.
-Provisions of closure for a sponsoring , if approval is revoked, will be determined at that point in time.
+Provisions of closure for a sponsoring organization or program, if approval is revoked, will be determined at that point in time.
 Given this, a sponsoring organization cannot assure candidate endorsement beyond the current approval date.

 If candidates wish to transfer to other providers in the state, the extent to which other providers choose to waive or accept credits/coursework from the low performing programs is at the sole discretion of individual sponsoring organizations.